dcdanko/MD2/README.md

 >* Provide a curated list of microbes from four domains: Virus, Archaea, Bacteria and Eukarya
 >* Compile microbial data from different [databases](#first) and [studies](#second) into a single one
 >* Give a phenotypic and ecologic description of microbial species [parameters](#third).
->* Provide a community portal to add data and annotate new microbes
+>* Provide a community portal to add data and annotate new microbes.
->* Make a machine and human readable database
+>* Make a machine and human readable database.

 ---